ubc-library-rc/gis-intro-leaflet/content/map-parameters.md

 ## Configure the Starting View
 In the <code>mymap</code> variable you can see a couple of recognizable elements - most noticeably the latitude and longitude coordinate pair (49.2827, -123.1207).
 That location is the geographic center point for the city of Vancouver.
 When your browser loads the map, it starts with that point in the center of your screen.

 Say we want to load the map over UBC, which is about 5 km to the west.
 We'd need to change that coordinate pair to be the center point of UBC.
 There are several ways to find this, but an easy one is to use [latlong.net](https://www.latlong.net/).
-Type in UBC in latlong.net, and you return a coordinate pair of 49.260605 and -123.245995.
+Type in UBC in latlong.net, and you return a coordinate pair of (49.260605,-123.245995).

 To Do